 The following Soldiers with an EFM must enroll in the program:

-The ACS Exceptional Family Member Program and the Carl R. Darnall Army Medical Center Exceptional Family Member Clinic work closely together for the benefit of Soldiers and their Families.
+The Army Community Service - Exceptional Family Member Program (ACS –EFMP) and the Carl R. Darnall Army Medical Center Exceptional Family Member Clinic work closely together for the benefit of Soldiers and their Families.

-The ACS - EFMP offers a variety of recreational activities and programs for individuals with special needs catering to the recreational and social needs of our Military community.
-Currently, we have a Virtual Facebook Support Group that post on the 2nd Wednesday of the month from 1130-1230 at https://www.facebook.com/FortHoodEFMP, workshops on the 3rd Thursday of each month from 9:30-11:30, EFMP Orientation on the 2nd Tuesday of each month from 9:30-11:30 and "Thursdays with Dr. Tom" on the 2nd Thursday of each month from 9:30-10:30, all at the Shoemaker Center, Building 36000 2nd Floor ACS Classroom.
-Child care is not available for any of the events.
+The ACS - EFMP offers a variety of Family recreational activities and programs for individuals with special needs catering to the recreational and social needs of our Military community.
+Currently, we have a Virtual MS Team Support Group that post on the 2nd Wednesday of the month from 1130-1230 at https://www.facebook.com/FortHoodEFMP, workshops on the 3rd Thursday of each month from 9:30-11:30, EFMP Orientation on the 2nd Tuesday of each month from 9:30-11:30 and "Thursdays with Dr. Tom" on the 2nd Thursday of each month from 9:30-10:30, all are available free with prior event registration.
 The events help to connect Families with resources, knowledge, and one another.
 This is especially true whenever Families can find a common ground and establish a relationship with someone else who lives with their specific disability.
-Frequently, speakers have been vetted are brought in to discuss issues, services, and resources in the workshop setting.
+Frequently, vetted speakers are brought in to discuss issues, services, and resources in the local community.
 Pre-registration is requested at least two days before the event.
 To register, please contact ACS - EFMP by phone at 254-287-6070, 254-618-7763 or email ACS - EFMP at email@example.com.

 ACS - EFMP also offers Respite Care for Active Duty soldiers who qualify.
-Respite Care is a short, planned period of rest for the care giver that provides a much-needed break from the stressful demands of caring for an EFM.
-Qualified Families can receive up to 25 hours of care per month, per eligible Family member.
+Respite Care is a short, planned period of rest for the care giver that provides a much-needed break from the stressful demands of caring for an Exceptional Family Member (EFM).
+Qualified enrolled Families can receive up to 25 hours of care per month, per eligible Family member.
 The determination of the number of hours is based on medical and safety needs, based on a completed Family Needs Assessment and a review by the Panel Review Board.
-Care may be provided in the ACS - EFMP Respite Care user's home or other settings such as special needs camps and enrichment programs, in Child & Youth Services Family Child Care, or Child Development Centers (hourly care).
-It is time limited based on the Exceptional Family Member's (EFM) medical condition and the availability of funding.
+Care may be provided in the EFM’s home or other settings such as special needs camps and enrichment programs, in Child & Youth Services Family Child Care, or Child Development Centers (hourly care).
+It is time limited based on the EFM’s medical condition and the availability of funding.
 ACS - EFMP Respite Care is not an entitlement or a guaranteed benefit.
-When qualified Families are free to choose their own Respite Care worker from professional Respite Care Workers who are employed by Strategic Resources Incorporated (SRI) and have completed all training and fulfill all background check requirements.
+Families are required to choose their own Respite Care worker from a list of professional Respite Care Workers who are employed by Strategic Resources Incorporated (SRI) and have completed all training and fulfill all background check requirements.
 The paramount concern is a Family's comfort and peace of mind.
 It should be noted that all providers must meet ALL requirements established by the centralized contracting agency.

-ACS - EFMP participates in the Special Needs Accommodation Process (SNAP) helping to facilitate the placement of children/youth with special needs into the Least Restrictive Environment (LRE), ensuring that the recommendation for placement of a child with a disability will include the consideration of reasonable accommodations.
+ACS - EFMP participates in the Multidisciplinary Inclusion Action Team (MIAT) helping to facilitate the placement of children/youth with special needs into the Least Restrictive Environment (LRE) day care and before and after school care, ensuring that the recommendation for placement of a child with a disability will include the consideration of reasonable accommodations.

 ACS - EFMP offers Families assistance with school related concerns, through monthly workshops, library resources, and one-on-one advice on how to be an effective self-advocate.
-Self-advocacy is learning how to speak up for EFM, making your own decisions about your EFM’s life, learning how to get information so you can understand things that are of benefit to your Family, learning who will support you on your journey, knowing your rights and responsibilities, problem-solving, listening and learning, reaching out to others when you need help and friendship, and learning about self-determination.
+Self-advocacy is a learning process of how to speak up for and represent the EFM.
+It provides you with the tools to make your own decisions about your EFM’s life, academics, and information gathering.
+Once armed with these resources a Family can understand and utilizes things that are of benefit to the Family, learn who will support the life long journey, know the rights and responsibilities due the Family, and learning about self-determination.

-EFMP currently has three contracted Systems Navigators and one DoD civilian Systems Navigator, who assist Families in connecting with local, state, federal resources.
-They serve as non-medical case managers helping Families navigate through agency services that are helpful and available.
+ACS - EFMP currently has four contracted Systems Navigators and one DoD civilian Systems Navigator, who assist Families in connecting with local, state, and federal resources.
+They serve as non-medical case managers helping Families navigate through on and off-post agencies that are helpful and available.

-For newly arriving Soldiers and departing Soldiers, EFMP provides wraparound services in order to ensure an easy transition from one duty station to another.
+For newly arriving Soldiers and departing Soldiers, ACS - EFMP provides wraparound services in order to ensure an easy transition from one duty station to another.